cortexlabs/cortex/docs/clusters/advanced/self-hosted-images.md

 Run the script below to export images to ECR in the same region and account as your cluster.

-The script will automatically create ECR Repositories with prefix `cortexlabs` if not exists.
+The script will automatically create ECR Repositories with prefix `cortexlabs` if the don't exist.

 Feel free to modify the script if you would like to export the images to a different registry such as a private docker hub.

 ```bash
 ./cortex/dev/export_images.sh <AWS_REGION> <AWS_ACCOUNT_ID>